tc39/how-we-work/terminology.md

 ### Example

 - The stage 3 Import assertions proposal assert pragma
-- The "use strict" directive, an in-band way to define the semantics of the script contained in the scope where it is used.
+- The "use strict" directive, an in-band way to enable strict mode for some portion of code.

 ### References